jordwest/docker-wordpress-workshop/README.md

 		docker-compose up

-6. Now you can start a new wordpress container running a terminal:
+6. Now you can start a new WordPress container running a terminal:

 		docker-compose run wordpress bash
 		wp --allow-root post list